paritytech/polkadot-staking-miner/README.md

 ### Dry run

-It's possible to mine a solution locally without submitting anything to the chain but it works only on blocks with a snapshot (when the event Phase::Signed → Phase::Off is emitted)
+It's possible to mine a solution locally without submitting anything to the chain but it works only on blocks with a snapshot (when the event Phase::Signed → Phase::Off is emitted).

 `$ cargo run --release -- --uri ws://localhost:9944 dry-run --at 0xba86a0ba663df496743eeb077d004ef86bd767716e0d8cb935ab90d3ae174e85 seq-phragmen`